Skip to main content

 The model that maps numbers to colors is the color space.
 It defines the range of colors (“color gamut“) that can be represented as well as how to map the numbers within that space to colors.
 Without the correct color space for the numbers (eg your image), the resulting color can vary hugely in both brightness and the perceived color.
 Thus the color profile is critical to the correct display of any image.
 This is why every image should be saved with its color space.
 The exception is common however: lacking a color profile, software generally assumes sRGB, which works well

 Common color spaces include sRGB aka “sad RGB” because the range of colors is severely restricted, so restricted that common real-world colors are crushed.
-It cannot, for example, ever display a ripe red strawberry, or many types of red fabrics, rich sunsets are rendered drably, etc. This was no big deal when 20 years ago printers and displays had severe limitations, but today’s displays and printers can reproduce an exceptionally wide range of color.
+It cannot, for example, ever display a ripe red strawberry, or many types of red fabrics, rich sunsets are rendered drably, etc. This was no big deal when 20 years ago printers and displays had severe limitations, but today’s displays and printers can reproduce an exceptionally wide range of color—more than many displays are capable of showing.
 Today, sRGB is used only because of inertia, a sad state of worldwide 2nd-rate color rendition.

 The next most common color space is AdobeRGB aka AdobeRGB 1998.
 It broadens the gamut considerably over sRGB, particularly into the reds.
 While it is a good choice for many purposes, it will clip particularly intense colors.
 Thus it is an unwise choice for high-grade work.